-(Formerly known as: Photography 150-1, Digital Arts G190)
+(Formerly known as: Photography 150-1, DART G190)

 This is a basic course to familiarize students with the historical and technical fundamentals of photography and digital imaging.
 Students will gain practical experience relating to cameras, exposure, light, content, color, composition and presentation.
-This course introduces development of personal artistic expression and visual perception, the basics of digital imaging including printing and image editing with Adobe Photoshop.
-Students must provide an adjustable digital camera.
-Lecture & lab.
-Optional pass/no pass grade.
-Transferable to CSU; UC.
+This course introduces development of

-PHOTOGRAPHY G191 - 3 Units Digital Photography, Intermediate
+PHOTOGRAPHY G191 - 3 Units Digital Photography, Intermediate Advisories: PHOT G120, PHOT G190 or

-Advisories: Photography G120,